Image source:

 Key Dairy Enterprises

-• Conaprole: The largest dairy cooperative in Uruguay, providing significant contributions to the dairy industry.
+• Conaprole: The largest dairy cooperative in Uruguay, providing vital contributions to the dairy industry.

-• Purisima: Another prominent company engaged in dairy processing and production.
+• Purisima: A well-known company involved in dairy processing and production.

 Dairy Farms and Plants